Development Application Public Notification

 For Council to take a submission into account, and in order for the submtter to have appeal rights under Schedule 1 of the Planning Act 2016, the submission must be properly made.
 To be properly made a submission must:

-- be made in writing and be signed by each person making the submission;
+- be made in writing to Council (via the options below) and be signed by each person making the submission;

-- be received by Council during the notification period for that application; and
+- be received by Council during the public notification period for that application (on or before the last day);

-- include the application details, name and address of the person making the submission and the reasons for the submission.
+- include the name (first and surname) and full residential or business (street) address of each person making the submission;

 A submission on a development application currently on public notification can be made: